pokt-network/docs/paths/governor/claim-your-vote/app-developer-path.md

 {% hint style="success" %}
 ### Qualified!

-You're now qualified for a vote in our DAO.
-Follow the rest of the steps outlined here to claim your vote:
+Once you've reached Savant, you're now qualified for a vote in our DAO.
 {% endhint %}

 ## Cyberpunk